 Different types of fraud carry different penalties ranging from community orders to large fines and prison terms up to 10 years.
-The thought of a custodial sentence can be extremely stressful for anyone facing allegations of fraud, which can often be opportunistic, and those accused of it may never have faced criminal charges before.
+The thought of a custodial sentence can be extremely stressful for anyone facing allegations of fraud, and those accused of it may never have faced criminal charges before.

 The severity of the punishment handed out is determined by several deciding factors, such as:

 - Whether the act of fraud was part of a planned and premeditated operation, or an opportunistic act by an individual.

 - The damage done to the victim in terms of financial loss, credit rating and overall impact.

 - The length of time the fraud continued.

 - If there has been an attempt to conceal or dispose of any evidence.